 - Static Character: Tiffany is perhaps the only angel to receive little Character Development.
 All we know is that she was a policewoman in Boston, her father was a childhood friend of Charlie's, was sorority president, and she apparently knows Latin.

 - Suspiciously Similar Substitute: Like her successor Sabrina, she's visibly the oldest of the trio, and while she's doesn't avert the Vapor Wear trope, she still dresses fairly conservative in comparison to her colleagues.

 - Team Chef: She occasionally baked cookies and brought them into the office.

 Former juvenile delinquent who eventually worked with her parole officer to expose a drug trade within the modeling industry.
 Later joins Charlie's team, replacing Tiffany.

 - Alcoholic Parent: Julie's mother was an alcoholic, which eventually killed her.
 Julie had to constantly deal with her mother's drinking problem while growing up, which forced her to develop a tough edge.

 - Blonde, Brunette, Redhead: The redhead.
 Oddly enough, this trope didn't really come into effect until Julie's arrival.
 Sabrina was a brunette, and Tiffany a blonde.

-- Contrasting Sequel Main Character: Unlike Sabrina and Tiffany who were policewomen (enforcers of the law) and were the eldest of the trio, Julie is an ordinary citizen with a criminal background (until her reformation), and appears to be as young, if not a bit younger, than Kris.
+- Contrasting Replacement Character: Unlike Sabrina and Tiffany who were policewomen (enforcers of the law) and were the eldest of the trio, Julie is an ordinary citizen with a criminal background (until her reformation), and appears to be as young, if not a bit younger, than Kris.